Accessible documents policy

 This policy explains how accessible the documents Nuclear Decommissioning Authority publishes on GOV.UK are.

-This policy explains how the Nuclear Decommissioning Authority publishes accessible documents on GOV.UK.
+This policy explains how accessible documents the Nuclear Decommissioning Authority publishes on GOV.UK are.
 It covers PDFs, spreadsheets, presentations and other types of document.
-It does not cover content published on GOV.UK as HTML.
-The main GOV.UK accessibility statement covers this.
+It does not cover content published on GOV.UK as HTML: the main GOV.UK accessibility statement covers this.

 Using our documents

-The Nuclear Decommissioning Authority (NDA) publishes documents in a range of formats, including PDF, Open Standards Format, MS Excel and MS Word.
+The Nuclear Decommissioning Authority publishes documents in a range of formats, including PDF, Open Standards Format, Microsoft Excel and Microsoft Word.

-Because we want as many people as possible to be able to use those documents, when we produce a document we will:
+We want as many people as possible to be able to use those documents.
+For example, when we produce a document we make sure to:

 • provide an HTML option where possible